7RU7H/CTFs/HackTheBox/Retired-Machines/Bastard/Bastard-Writeup.md

 As you would expect if you can view it /CHANGELOG.txt will contain the version number or potential decimal of which version it might be as the developments may be sharing the change log, but updating.
 It is not greater than 7.54, so no RCE - unless it is 7.58, but also no sql injection.
 ![](drupalversion.png)
-It could be a plugin or module oir website misconfiguration though..
+It could be a plugin or module or website misconfiguration though..
 ![](searchsploitdrupal.png)
  /cron.php - is forbidden like the other .txt files.
 The /install.php access 403 on update.php which could of potentially been used.
 These are rabbit holes /INSTALL.mysql.txt,/ INSTALL.pgsql.txt and /INSTALL.sqlite.txt of documentation as services arent externall facing.
 But does require a db internal facing so potential credentiual dumping  post exploit.
  ![](requiresadb.png)